 - Limited customer support options.
 If you need to discuss your student loan application or existing loans with a customer service representative, there is only one option offered by Sallie Mae – a phone call.
 With no email or chat support, and a relatively rudimentary online interface, Sallie Mae is far behind its competitors when it comes to communication.
 This is especially egregious when considering that their primary audience is tech-savvy college students.
 Other student loan providers tend to offer much easier ways to reach them than Sallie Mae does.

 Online Reviews Say That…

-Looking at Sallie Mae student loan reviews online, the trend seems to point to an average to negative view of the company.
+Looking at Sallie Mae student loan reviews online, the trend seems to point to an average negative view of the company.
 Customer reviews, in particular, are overwhelmingly negative, complaining of difficulties with customer support, lost payments, and high interest rates.
 Similarly, reviewers tend to focus on the negative business practices that have been a problem for Sallie Mae over the years, such as automatic defaults.
-Other reviewers have noted its high loan limits as good, while considering its customer service as a negative for an overall mixed review.
+Other reviewers have noted its high loan limits as good, while considering its customer service as a negative, leading to an overall mixed review.

 Sallie Mae Student Loans Contact Details

 Unlike most of the modern student loan providers, Sallie Mae can almost exclusively be contacted only by phone.
 No email, chat, or other modern options are available.